 10. Connect the stepper motor and the hot end to the existing wiring harness located at the top of the X axis carriage.
-Connect the matching male and female connectors with red/orange wires for the hot end and the other male and female connectors for the extruder motor (Fig. 1.13, page 25).
-Make sure the connector locks click to be sure that the connections are secure.
+Connect the extruder assemblies' 4-pin connectors: match the orange/red wire connector pair for the hot end and the mixed color wired connector pair for the extruder motor (Fig. 1.13, page 25).
+Connect the matching pairs together so they lock and click.